15 March 2021

 I recently became involved with a group of extremely dedicated and motivated people, based primarily in the Scottish Highlands, who have made the bold decision to address the question: “What do we want our food system to look like by 2030?”

-The Highland Good Food Movement aims to transform the way food is produced and consumed in the Scottish Highlands and beyond, in light of, among others, the climate and ecological emergency, the susceptibility of international food supply networks to global shocks such as pandemics and the crises surrounding physical and mental health and wellbeing.
+The Highland Good Food Movement aims to transform the way food is produced and consumed in the Scottish Highlands and beyond, in light of, among others, the susceptibility of international food supply networks to global shocks such as pandemics, and the crises surrounding physical and mental health and wellbeing.

 The movement started as a ‘conversation’ in August 2020, with a podcast, blog and social media campaign.
 Then, in January and February 2021, a conference was held on five consecutive Monday afternoons, attended by almost 100 delegates.
 During the conference, various project groups were formed, each one focusing on a different aspect of the Highland food system.
 The group I chose to join was interested in local communities growing their own food.